What's happening now?

 The jurisdictional transfer of 82nd Avenue and Critical Fixes investments are the culmination of years of work by community and their state and local representatives.
 Community advocates have put lots of resources into developing a vision for 82nd Avenue and have worked hard to hold local governments accountable for addressing the urgent repair and safety needs along the corridor.
 Watch this video to hear directly from local community about the need for Building a Better 82nd.

-Over the next several years, PBOT and ODOT will add a total of 21 new or upgraded crossings on 82nd Avenue to improve safety and fill many of the existing crossing gaps.
+Between 2023 and 2026, PBOT and ODOT will add 14 new or upgraded pedestrian crossings on 82nd Avenue to improve safety and fill many of the existing crossing gaps.

 - NE Beech Street